Menu

 Q. Can cycling be my only form of exercise?

 A. Cycling is a great form of cardiovascular exercise, which is important for your health.
 However, most experts recommend you do some strength training in addition to cardiovascular exercise to keep your body in tip-top condition.
 This doesn't mean you have to start pumping iron at the gym if you don’t want to.
-Forms of exercise where you work with your body weight, such as yoga and pilates, count as strength training.
+Forms of exercise where you work with your body weight, such as yoga and Pilates, count as strength training.

 Our Top Picks